nonoo/kappanhang/README.md

 ### Hotkeys

 - `q` (quit): closes the app
-- `l` (listen): toggles audio stream playback to the default sound device
+- `l` (listen): toggles audio stream playback to the default sound device.
   This is useful for quickly listening into the audio stream coming from the server (the transceiver).

-  Note that audio will be played to the previously created virtual sound card regardless of this setting.
-- `space`: toggles PTT and audio stream recording from the default sound device
+- `space`: toggles PTT and audio stream recording from the default sound device.
 You can transmit your own voice using a mic attached to your computer for example.

 Some basic CAT control hotkeys are also supported: